cadinu/CADINU/README.md

-CADINU TOKEN was created to provide the initial capital needed to set up and develop a platform on  Binance smart chain.
-This token can be converted into any of the popular cryptocurrencies in the PancakeSwap, BakerySwap, Biswap DEXs and Latoken, Dex-Trade, CoinsBit CEXs, and we intend to list it on more centralized and decentralized exchanges.
-Yet, this is not our only goal in creating CADINU Token and We'll also use it on the platform as a local currency to buy services.
+CADINU TOKEN was initially designed to secure the essential capital required for the establishment and expansion of our platform on the Binance Smart Chain.
+Our token is readily convertible into leading cryptocurrencies through PancakeSwap, CADINUSwap DEXs, Dex-Trade, CoinsBit, and Digifinex CEXs.
+We're actively working to secure listings on additional centralized and decentralized exchanges.

-100% LP tokens were auto-locked  for 3 years by using the DxSale protocol.
-100% community-driven no rug-pull is possible. #CADINU join us on our journey safely to create a better world.
+However, our vision for CADINU Token extends beyond exchange listings.
+We are committed to utilizing it as a native currency on our platform, facilitating seamless transactions for various services.

+Ensuring transparency and community trust, we've taken the precautionary measure of auto-locking 100% of LP tokens using the DxSale protocol for a duration of 3 years.
+This move solidifies our commitment to a rug-pull-free environment, as we invite you to join the #CADINU community on our journey to build a better world safely.

 ...............................................................................................................................................

-CADINU (NEW)
+**CADINU (NEW)**

-CADINU token has a total supply of 1,000,000,000,000 tokenomics.
+CADINU token, with a total supply of 1,000,000,000,000 tokens, boasts a transaction fee of zero.

-Transactions Fee :

-🔥 0%  is sent to the burned address automatically.🔥

-🎁 3%  is distributed among the holders.🎁

-👩‍💻 0% for marketing and development 👩‍💻

-💰 3% gets added to the Liquidity pool automatically.💰
+We've taken a significant step towards decentralization by renouncing ownership ensuring community-driven governance and transparency.